enableops/enableops.github.io/docs/intro.md

 <YouTube videoId="GKEk1FzAN1A" opts={{width:"100%", height: '400'}}/>

-Don't worry, you don't neet to be a GCP genius to use enableOps, you just need project and we will get you covered from there.
+Don't worry, you don't neet to be a GCP genius to use enableOps, you just need project and we will get you covered.

 :::caution Billing Warning